Most Mistakenly Think Medicare Will Cover LTC Needs

 Family Caregivers are Untrained and Unprepared

-However, these prospective caregivers are not confident that they are prepared to provide this care.
+However, these prospective caregivers are not confident they are prepared to provide this care.
 Just 30% of those who will be responsible say they feel very or extremely prepared to provide this ongoing care to their aging family member or friend, 47% say they are somewhat prepared, and 20% say they are not very or not at all prepared.

-Meanwhile, those who have Long-Term Care Insurance are receiving benefits from those plans helping them receive quality care, including in-home care.
-Long-Term Care Insurance companies paid over $12.3 Billion in claim benefits in 2021, according to the American Association for Long-Term Care Insurance (AALTCI), a national consumer advocacy group.
+Meanwhile, those with Long-Term Care Insurance receive benefits from those plans, which help them receive quality care, including in-home care.
+Long-term care Insurance companies paid over $14.1 billion in claim benefits in 2023, according to Jesse Slome, executive director of the American Association for Long-Term Care Insurance (AALTCI), a national consumer advocacy group.

-“The individuals who own LTC insurance policies benefit from the protection as do their families and loved ones.”
+Americans are living longer and often the result is a need for long-term care.
+The individuals who own LTC Insurance policies benefit from the protection as do their families and loved ones.

-“LTC insurance provides choice and control while protecting your retirement plans and lifestyle.
-It allows loved ones to care about you rather than being forced to care for you.”
+LTC Insurance provides choice and control while protecting your retirement plans and lifestyle.
+It allows loved ones to care about you rather than being forced to care for you.

 Prepare Before You Retire